dougbutner/Geotemporal-NFT-Standard/README.md

-# Create a Template  🛠️ 🖼️.
-Use [this example](https://github.com/currentxchange/Music-NFT-Standard/blob/main/Template%20Example.md) to create a template you can use to drop your own Music NFTs using tools like [Atomichub](https://wax.atomichub.io/) and [Neftyblocks](https://neftyblocks.com/).

 # How To Modify this schema  🛠️

-Add new fields when modifying the schema, but try not to remove the ones there for maximum compatibility.
+When modifying the schema, you can add new fields, but avoid removing existing ones to ensure maximum compatibility.

 Ideas:

 **Artist** - If you'd rather have your name here than in credits
-**Multiple Media fields** - Duplicate the audio fields to include all songs on an album (DYOR on marketplace support)
+**Multiple Media fields** - Duplicate the audio fields to include all songs on an album, etc (First DYOR on marketplace support)
+**Youtube** - Youtube is supported on Atomichub and other marketplaces, leading to an embeded video.
 **More Metadata** - Add custom metadata like the key, BPM, genre, whatever you want

-If you'd rather include all of your links in the Platform field, you can remove the Spotify, Soundcloud, and Youtube field.

-Removing Youtube will also disable Youtube player from showing up on Atomichub and likely other marketplaces.

 # Power of the Schema ✨ 🧙‍♂️
-Using this template insures maximum forward-compatibility with [music.cXc.world](https://music.cxc.world)
+Using this template ensures maximum forward-compatibility with geotemporal "mapps" (Map dApps) like [cXc.world](https://music.cxc.world)

-There is no magical benefit (yet) of using this standard, just practical ones.
-Youtube plays can bring extra revenue, as will the links to other players.
-You may credit all involved, and geographic data opens up new use cases for your NFT.

-In the future it's possible a mapp / dapp (like cXc) to allow users to register their own schemas that adhere to this standard, creating a Music-NFT exclusive platform that doesn't rely on accounts or collection names alone.
+There is a **magical benefit** of this standard in development.
+Soon [cXc.world](https://music.cxc.world) will track those using this schema in their templates, and automatically generate mapps based on the info on the NFT.
+For best results, always incluse the ISO country code (three letters).

+We will continue to release tools to help others create geographically and temporally aware dApps

 # Evolution of the Schema 🚀 🛸

 This schema will grow and evolve.
 Feel free to open issues on this repo with your suggestions.

-If you translate to another blockchain or NFT standard, please send a pull request adding a file named <chain>.md in the main directory containing the code needed to deploy, or open an issue with the code and I can update the repo if you prefer.
+If you adapt this schema for another blockchain or NFT standard, please submit a pull request adding a file named <chain>.md in the main directory, containing the necessary deployment code.
+Alternatively, you can open an issue with the code, and I can update the repository if you prefer.

 # Mini Change Log

-## 1.0.0
+## 1.0.0 - May 1, 2023
 Initial Release of the Standard